Vascular Lesion Removal

 This type of surgery is done when your child has a vascular malformation in the brain or spinal cord.
 A vascular malformation is a rare condition that affects the blood vessels and blood flow in the brain or spinal cord.
 The condition can involve arteries, veins or both.
 Children with vascular malformations often undergo surgery to remove the abnormal blood vessels and restore normal blood flow in the brain or spine.

 Some vascular malformations can be silent and not require surgery.
 Others may become unstable and rupture, releasing blood into the brain.
 A brain bleed, also called hemorrhage, can cause headache, seizures and/or stroke.
 If the hemorrhage is severe, brain damage or even death may result.
 The goal of vascular malformation treatment is to prevent a new or recurrent hemorrhage and/or prevent seizures.

-One or more of the following tests can be used to diagnose a vascular malformation in your child: CT angiogram , MRI with magnetic resonance angiography ( MRA ) and venography ( MRV ) or cerebral angiogram .
+One or more of the following tests can be used to diagnose a vascular malformation in your child: , with magnetic resonance angiography () and venography () or .

 Types of vascular malformations include: